jurniores/NitroNetwork/README.md

 ### ✅ Requirements

-- Your prefab must be registered via `NitroManager.RegisterPrefab()`.
+- Your prefab must be registered via `NitroManager`.
 - The prefab must contain a `NitroIdentity` component.
-- To spawn the object for a specific client, pass `Identity.conn` as the owner.
+- To spawn the object for a specific client, pass `Identity.callConn` as the owner.

 ---